 Belonging or Connecting: which comes out of being able to develop caring, and mutually respectful and co-operative relationships with fellow students and adults.

 Power or Competence: which comes out of students being internally motivated to develop achievement and mastery, recognised for their achievements, involved in decisions that impact on their lives, and self-responsible.

 Freedom: which comes out of students having the choice to master new skills, to evolve, adapt and thrive in ways that are respectful of others.

 Fun: which comes out of students enjoying learning, and having a sense of discovery which then leads to learning that is deeper and stronger.

 ITLP is about recognising different stages in the development of students:

-The Career Development Plan provides opportunities for exploration of the world of opportunities, gaining sense of their aspirations for their futures.
+The Career Development Plan provides opportunities for exploration of the world of opportunities, gaining a sense of their aspirations for their futures.